zruvv/OffensiveSecurity/README.md

 # Penny Testing Tools
-A combination of Offensive Security tools for Red Teamers & Penetration Testers.
+A combination of Offensive Security tools and scripts for Red Teamers & Penetration Testers.

 Table of Contents
 =================